On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Case Study and Discussion

 \section{Case Study and Discussion}

-Our empirical observation and theoretical analysis indicate fitting hard adversarial leads to adversarial overfitting.
-In this section, we study existing methods and show the ones successfully mitigating adversarial overfitting all implicitly avoid fitting hard adversarial instances, which provides an explanation for their success.
-For methods encouraging fitting hard adversarial instances, they are shown failed to obtain truely robust models.
-Besides standard adversarial training, we also study the cases of fast adversarial training and adversarial fine-tuning with additional training data.
-The results indicate our findings are valid for different scenarios to obtain robust models.
-The detailed experimental settings for this section are in Appendix~\ref{subsec:mitigate_setting}.
+Our empirical and theoretical analyses indicate that fitting hard adversarial leads to adversarial overfitting.
+In this section, we first review existing approaches to mitigating overfitting in adversarial training.
+Specifically, we show that they implicitly avoid fitting hard adversarial instances, which provides an explanation for their success.
+We also show that the methods that encourage fitting hard adversarial instances fail to yield truly robust models.

+We believe that our discovery is broadly applicable to different tasks aiming to achieve adversarial robustness against a norm-based adversarial budget.
+In this regard, we study the cases of fast adversarial training and adversarial fine-tuning with additional training data.
+Our results indicate that avoiding to fit hard adversarial instances also improves the performance in these cases.
+More detailed discussions are deferred to Appendix~\ref{subsec:app_revisit}.